loganwoudstra/netflix-index/README.md

 ## Netflix
-Netflix is the most popular streaming service in the world, having over 222 million subscribers in 190 differen countries.
-This wide-spread popularity is what makes a Netflix subscription the perfect product to base a purchasing power parity index on.
-The differing prices for the same product will allow use to quite accurately guage the real exchange rate between different currencies.
+Netflix is the most popular streaming service in the world, having over 222 million subscribers in 190 different countries.
+This wide-spread popularity is what makes a standard Netflix subscription the perfect product to base a purchasing power parity index on.
+The differing prices for the same product will allow use to quite accurately guage the true exchange rate between different currencies.

 <p align="center">
 <img src="netflix.jpg" width="400">